antronerds/r2-training-courses/docs/Molecular_Oncology_CRC.md

 expression profiles of the adenoma and normal samples.
 <br>

-### Find different expression profiles of normal and adenoma tissue
+### Find different expression profiles between normal and adenoma tissue

 The button below brings you to the form in which you can submit your answers for the first section.